 - Write the student's answer on the "Our Class" side of the T-chart.

-- Now instruct him or her to toss the ball of yarn to the person sitting opposite, without letting go of the yarn.
+- Now instruct him or her to toss the ball of yarn to the person sitting opposite, without letting go of the end of the yarn.

 - Repeat steps 3–5 for each student.